DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 ### `Jenkinsfile`

-In order to use the FFC CI pipeline, a `Jenkinsfile` should be added to the repository.
+In order to use the CI pipeline, a `Jenkinsfile` should be added to the repository.
 This file references the version of the shared pipeline to use and sets the parameters for the build.

 Details on the content of the `Jenkinsfile` can be found in the [FCP CI pipeline documentation](https://github.com/DEFRA/ffc-jenkins-pipeline-library)